 Get News & Updates Directly To Your Inbox

-Delicious recipes, helpful cooking and nutrition tips.
-Find food preparation videos and "ask the dietitian!"
+Delicious recipes, nutrition tips and "ask the dietitian."

 Find A Doctor Or Hospital In Your Network.

-What stands out most for me is its effect on different people.
-I recall my dad having Type 2 diabetes and ultimately dying from complications from diabetes.
-I recall taking care of him, cooking for him and on occasion seeing his numbers drop below normal.
-I remember seeing him experience disorientation, sweating and shaking until I could give him some orange juice or hard candy.
-I recall wondering how he developed diabetes.
+“Sometimes he became disoriented, sweaty and shaky until I could give him a glass of orange juice or hard candy,” she explains.
+“I wondered how he developed diabetes.
 Was it something he ate or didn’t eat?
 Was it his fault?
-I now know the answer to the first part is yes and the answer to the second part is no. Diabetes is not our fault although getting educated on how to live with it is our responsibility.
+I now know the answer to the first question is “yes.”
+His diabetes was definitely related to his diet.
+But the answer to the second question is “no.” Diabetes is not our fault – although educating ourselves on how to live with it once diagnosed is our responsibility.”

-So as a person that enjoys living and laughing, I immerse myself with diabetic food plans and an “I can do this” attitude.
-While it still takes me a long time to ponder about sticking my finger or administering my insulin, I realize it’s all about your mindset and realizing God has a sense of humor to allow a person who is terrified of needles the opportunity to stick themselves every day for the last nine years.
+“As a person who enjoys living and laughing, I immerse myself with diabetic food plans and a “can do” attitude.
+It still takes me a long time to work up the nerve to stick my finger or administer my insulin, but I understand it’s all about my mindset.
+I think God has a sense of humor to allow a person who is terrified of needles the opportunity to stick themselves every day for more than a decade.

-A Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association
+Blue Cross and Blue Shield of Oklahoma, a Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of Oklahoma.

 File is in portable document format (PDF).
 To view this file, you may need to install a PDF reader program.
 Most PDF readers are a free download.
 One option is Adobe® Reader® which has a built-in screen reader.
-Other Adobe accessibility tools and information can be downloaded at http://access.adobe.com.
+Other Adobe accessibility tools and information can be downloaded at https://access.adobe.com.